alint77/particle-simulator/README.md

 compile command:\
 gcc 'filename.c' -O{0,fast} -lm ({-fopenmp} for OpenMP) ({-mavx -mfma} for SIMD)\

-BASELINE PERFORMANCE FOR 20k PARTICLES: \
+# BASELINE PERFORMANCE FOR 20k PARTICLES: \

 md-serial-org:\
 -O0:    102.1s\
 -Ofast: 44.5s\
+-Ofast -march=skylake: 37.34s\
 \
 md-OpenMP-org:\
 -O0:    22.93s\
--Ofast: 8.01s \
+-Ofast: 8.01s

-REFERENCE CENTRE OF MASS:\
+# REFERENCE CENTRE OF MASS:\
 (-0.09509,-0.16562,49.64602)\
 (This result is treated as the ground truth, thus optimised runs must always result in these values)\
 \
+# NO VECTORISATION:
 Optimisation process for the serial implementation was started by removing extra/irrelevent variables:\
     old_mass is completely obsolete and was removed.\
     totalMass now gets calculated inside the init function.\